tpthoi/Generating-Map-Tiles-Lab-04-TT/readme.md

 ## Tile 1 - Modified Basemap
 ![Map Image](img/ModifiedBasemap.JPG)

-- Description of Tile: Modified basemap simplified to reduce the amount of labels on roadways and neighborhoods, highlighting all netowrking streets, major roads, city names, and major neighborhoods in the seattle area.
+- Description of Tile: Modified basemap simplified by increasing the font size of the networking streets, major roads, city names, and major neighborhoods in the seattle area.
 - Geographic Area of Focus: Seattle Washington and neighboring cities
 - Zoom Levels: Max Zoom - 14; Min Zoom - 10